 Take Batman for example.
 In the early days he was a vigilante who brandished a gun.
 Then he morphed into a whimsical character and then in the 1960's he became more of the gritty, grim avenger of the night.
 We can all agree that we are glad Batman evolved.

-Our goal is to create a watershed moment for DC Entertainment - and the industry as a whole - where fans will remember this as a time of innovation while maintaining DC Entertainment's commitment to creating entertaining and masterfully created stories.
+Our goal is to create a watershed moment for DC Entertainment - and the industry as a whole - where fans will remember this as a time of innovation while maintaining DC Entertainment's commitment to creating entertaining and masterfully created stories.* Specifically why end Action and Detective before they reach their 1,000th issues?
+Action Comics is the longest running American comic book, followed closely by Detective Comics, the company's namesake.
+Isn't renumbering these series actually a retreat from the love of "comics as comics"?

 Our Co-Publishers and editors thought long and hard about this.
 It was an extremely important decision that was not taken lightly.
 But executing this unprecedented event meant taking creative risks on every level and pushing forward with big, new ideas.
 A partial renumbering would not have had the impact we needed to showcase the amazing changes and direction we have planned for the new DC Comics universe of characters.
 Counting issue numbers is focusing on the past, not the future.